JordynMarcellus/testing-workshop-slides/src/slides.md

 ## Hello, react-testing-library

-- The philosophy behind React Testing Library is:
+- The philosophy behind [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) is:
     > The more your tests resemble the way your software is used, the more confidence they can give you.

 - React Testing Library allows us to use accessibility features to select HTML elements, render out DOM nodes via React and interact with them as a user would.

+- We're also using [jest-dom](https://github.com/gnapse/jest-dom) to add a little special sauce to test our components.

 ---